SPEAKER BIOS

 Jason Aluko-Williams

-Jason Aluko-Williams, VP Engagement & Strategy, SVP International
+Jason Aluko-Williams, VP Engagement & Strategy, SVP International (Seattle, WA)

 Jason Aluko-Williams is a devoted advocate for equity and social justice, with a career spanning over two decades in education and philanthropy.
 Throughout his career, Jason has focused on elevating opportunities for underserved communities, particularly the LGBTQ+ community and communities of color.